 The central (and largest) nurse managed care clinic in the Vanderbilt Nurse Faculty Practice Network, Vine Hill Community Clinic, was established in Vine Hill Towers (one of the seven HUD public housing project high rises) with a grant from the W. K. Kellogg Foundation.
 Residents and surrounding neighborhoods in this medically under-served area have used the clinic to access primary health care, as well as mental services and prenatal care.
-The location of the clinic in the community has decreased transportation barriers to care for residents and given them readily available, open access to their primary care providers, produced a rich training site for nurse practitioner graduate students, and served as the centerpiece for community health nursing student fieldwork during the

-Bridge Program (B.S.N. equivalent curriculum).
+The location of the clinic in the community has decreased transportation barriers to care for residents and given them readily available, open access to their primary care providers, produced a rich training site for nurse practitioner graduate students, and served as the centerpiece for community health nursing student fieldwork during the pre-specialty year (B.S.N. equivalent curriculum).

-Vanderbilt School of Nursing has a six-year history of providing preventive and primary care, health education, health promotion, and chronic care management to elementary school students and their families at two sites.
-The initial clinic at Fall Hamilton Elementary was supported by funding from the Division of Nursing in 1995/96.
-The second clinic at Stratton Elementary was established in 1997 with partial funding from the Memorial Foundation, a local healthcare conversion foundation.
-Both schools serve neighborhoods with high rates of poverty as evidenced by the number of students qualifying for free and reduced lunch, 100 percent and 61 percent respectively, for enrollments of 314 and 600.
+Vanderbilt School of Nursing has a history of providing preventive and primary care, health education, health promotion, and chronic care management to elementary school students and their families at three sites.
+The initial clinic at Fall Hamilton Elementary was set up in 1995/96.
+The second clinic at Stratton Elementary was established in 1997, and the third clinic at Park Avenue Elementary opened in 2001.
+These schools serve neighborhoods with high rates of poverty as evidenced by the number of students qualifying for free and reduced lunch, averaging 90 percent of a total of 1,600 students.
 School health programs offer a practical and efficient way to positively affect the health of children and families.
 Schools are the center of the social structure for the student and a significant source of interaction for parents.
 Through contact with one child, the school health provider is positioned to influence the health behaviors of the entire family.

-The Vanderbilt Midwifery Practice provides women's health and prenatal services for patients at two sites: the Vine Hill Clinic and the Vanderbilt University Medical Center Clinic.
+The Vanderbilt Midwifery Practice provides women's health and prenatal services for patients at two sites: the Vine Hill Clinic and the West End Women's Health Center.
 They have delivery privileges at V.U.
-Medical Center.
-The Vanderbilt Midwifery Practice has developed a heavily discounted cash price for professional services that will benefit women by making obstetric care more affordable.
-Vanderbilt Hospital has designed a reasonable payment plan for uninsured patients to ease their economic burden as well.
-A School of Nursing partnership with the MIC project and Metro General Hospital is being developed in order to optimize the capacity and expertise among us to meet the needs for the Hispanic population.
-The faculty midwifery practice also is a critical component of the academic program at Vanderbilt, insuring clinical placements during three of four semesters and student access to culturally and economically disadvantaged populations.
+Medical Center, where they deliver 350-400 babies each year.
+The faculty midwifery practice is a critical component of the academic program at Vanderbilt, insuring clinical placements during three of four semesters and student access to culturally and economically disadvantaged populations.

 The Vanderbilt Faculty Practice Network has piloted primary care service delivery on site at the Domestic Violence Shelter for Davidson and Williamson counties.
 The Shelter is owned and operated by the YWCA, housing fifty-six women and children.
 Some of the families reside there for up to one year.
 In addition to providing a safe living environment, the YWCA enrolls these women in various programs to enable them to successfully manage their lives when they move from the Shelter.
-Faculty nurse practitioners also manage the care of recently discharged persons who reside in the community respite center.
-These patients live at the respite center while convalescing.
+Faculty nurse practitioners also manage the care of recently discharged homeless persons who reside in the community respite center while convalescing.